Our People

 All Board and Committee appointments are voluntary.
 The Foundation is most grateful to each appointee for generously donating their time and expertise towards advancing medical research within Royal Perth Hospital, the East Metropolitan Health Service (EMHS) and more widely.

-Mr John Palermo FCA AGIA (Deputy Board Chair & Treasurer)
+Mr John Palermo FCA AGIA (Board Chair)

 Mr John Palermo is a Chartered Accountant with 25 years’ experience in public practice.
 His areas of expertise include corporate transaction execution, strategic business management and business structuring.
 In addition to his role as Deputy Chair and Treasurer of the RPH Research Foundation, John is Chair of Chartered Accountants Australia and New Zealand, and Director of West Australian Ballet.
 He is a former Executive Councillor of the National Trust and Board member of Lifeline.